 Fundamentally as a painter, a large room hold Jones’ fine paintings in his exploration of abstract expressionism, surrealism and futurism.
 The range of paintings are within his career progression in the last several decades, including ‘The Artist Thinks’ (1960) claimed to be his first fully-expressed painting.
 Within these paintings, Jones’ fascination with figure and sexuality is immediately recognised, yet there’s always a danger in perceiving them.

-With figures allowing the artist to take his expressive approach further, Jones is capable in literally expressing the two mediums with three-dimensional works that seems to ‘emerge’ from the canvas.
+With figures allowing the artist to take his expressive approach further, Jones is capable in literally expressing the two mediums with that seems to ‘emerge’ from the canvas.
 The symbiotic relationship that exists for him in between paintings and painted sculptures.
 Witnessing the room of a somewhat staged performance, Jones emphasises his charge of actions within the theatrical scenes in the works, such as in bars and clubs.

 The final room of Jones’ finished works displays a chorus of figure sculptures, allowing viewers in the room to examine the detail of Jones’ attention towards them.
 The ‘Hat Stand’ (1969) is among the figures, eye-level positioned, blurring the restricted access to study Jones’ works.
 Literal figures emerging from the walls are also exhibited in this room, such as ‘Stand In’ (1991/2), as a bold example to a another of Jones’ expressive three-dimensional approach.